codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 Using Entity Classes
 #####################

-CodeIgniter supports Entity classes as a first-class citizen in it's database layer, while keeping them completely optional to use.
+CodeIgniter supports Entity classes as a first-class citizen, while keeping them completely optional to use.
 They are commonly used as part of the Repository pattern, but can be used directly with the :doc:`Model </models/model>` if that fits your needs better.